allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 If you borrow any section of code more than two lines long (even if you modify it), you must link to the code source in the comments and specify where the borrowed code begins and ends.
 This includes code found online, code from your friends, and even code from class demos.
 In addition, note the lines you have modified in the code.
 In certain cases, you may be asked to document what each piece of code does, regardless of whether you borrowed it.

-If you use Copilot, you must identify the prompt in your code comments and also delineate the code that came from copilot and if/how you modified it.
+If you use Copilot, you must identify the prompt in your code comments and also delineate the code that came from Copilot and if/how you modified it.

 Borrowing code correctly is a big part of being a professional computer scientist, and so it won’t be penalized as long as the code is cited as above and doesn’t constitute more than 50% of your project.